 KVØID is the darkened, noise-laden sludge metal project of vocalist/visual artist Dylan Garrett Smith and David Fylstra.
 Their debut album, NIHILITY, fluctuates between - and combines - soft, beautiful moments of melancholy, jarring noise, field recordings from nature, and dark, crushing arrangements to create an austere soundscape that speaks of a time when the flora and fauna of the world have once again reclaimed the Earth, allowing forests to “run wild and ancient” while “wolves roam vast wilderness”.
 KVØID celebrates our insignificance in the universe and the concept of our extinction, while promoting the imperfect perfection of anarchic chaos on a cosmic scale.

 Ramprasad is the heavy instrumental musical collaboration of Aaron Edge (Lumbar, Himsa, Brothers of the Sonic Cloth, Harkonen, Iamthethorn, etc.) and David Fylstra, which later evolved to feature members Peter Layman and Pierre Carbuccia (both of Flood Peak).
-Their debut EP, Ruinenlust, "feels like a massive, angry elephant trudging through a lush forest; each chord being a step forward on their journey.
+Thier sound has been described as "a massive, angry elephant trudging through a lush forest; each chord being a step forward on their journey.
 Eventually, the creature escapes the trees and ancient stone temples jut from the earth."

 Flood Peak began in Portland, Oregon in 2017.
 With a mix of chaotic and droning riffs, creatively frantic drums, sparsely raw vocals, and monstrous bass, they create a delicate wall of filth.